pnp/powershell/documentation/Set-PnPListItemAsRecord.md

 ```

 ### -Identity
-The ID of the listitem, or actual ListItem object
+The ID of the listitem, or actual ListItem object.

 ```yaml
 Type: ListItemPipeBind